hmrc/address-lookup-ingest-lambda-function/README.md

-# address-lookup-db-schema
+# address-lookup-ingest-lambda

-This is a placeholder README.md for a new repository
+This lambda pre-processes the downloaded files and loads them into the database.

 ### License